JurisProject/juris-publications/Sections/11 - The Reputation System.md

 #### Trust Metrics

 The concept of measurable \(or computable\) trust has been studied extensively within the contexts of sociology and computer science, and is known as a _trust metric_.
 Defined simply, a _trust metric_ is the quantification of the emotion _Trust_.
-That is, the extent to which one party expects that any other party will do as they promise.
-However, Trust, being both abstract and subjective, has no formal or universal identity as a numerical quantity.
+And trust is the extent to which one party expects that any other party will do as they promise.
+However, trust, being both abstract and subjective, has no formal or universal identity as a numerical quantity.
 It follows that trust metrics are proxies; they are numerical quantities that attempt to indicate the magnitude of trust between parties in a given context.

 The context dependence of trust metrics means that it's exceedingly difficult to directly map existing trust metrics to new systems, while retaining the original metric's meaning[^17].
-Therefore, the details of our trust metric will require a lot of tuning and adjustment to the use case, and as Juris matures.
-Before giving detailed implementation specifics, we will define our priorities and process.
+Therefore, the details of our trust metric will require a lot of tuning and adjustment to the use case and as Juris matures.
+As such we will define our priorities and process before giving detailed implementation specifics.

-## Priorities for The Juris Repchain
+## Priorities for The Juris Reputation System

-Broadly, the Juris Repchain should have the following qualities:
+Broadly, the Juris Reputation System should have the following qualities:

 #### Useful Proxy